awwaiid/nrepl-looper/README.md

 # TODO / NOTES

-* Try to eliminate the dependency on overtone, switch to at-at directly
 * Simplify the middleware in any way possible
 * Visualize/Manipulate the loops
     * Maybe a cool web interface with touch screen to manipulate